-This article will describe what EV is, why it matters, and how to calculate it correctly using several different examples.
+This article will explain EV, why it matters, and how to calculate it correctly using several examples.

 calculate Casino Bonus EV

-To calculate the expected value, you need to input the following:
+To calculate the exact EV of a bonus yourself, you need to know:

 EV = Bonus Money – Game RTP x Wager Amount